 Elastic waist pants: either shorts or tights.
 Tights must fit the legs firmly so that knee and ankle joints can be seen clearly.
 Wear a T’shirt or singlet that is close fitting so that it does not flap about.
 No midrift shirts thank you.
 The shorts that teachers wear are a pattern from India which allow easy movement of legs and rather than tights these shorts make it easier to feel the skin and structure of the leg muscle.
 You can find places online that sell them as "pune shorts" (Pune is where our yoga institute is located in India)

 Do I need to bring anything?

-The school has a fully equipped studio including mats, blankets, bolsters, belts and blocks.
+All of our stuidos are fully equipped including mats, blankets, bolsters, belts and blocks.